-The Academic Subject Certificate in Community Food Security is intended to provide students with the knowledge of the Community Food Security movement through course work, skills, and understanding about the operation of a certified organic farm and marketing of produce grown on the farm.
-The courses introduce them to the Community Food Security movement locally, nationally and internationally, provide them the skills for growing foods organically, preparing farm produce for sale to restaurants and markets, and develop and provide educational activities to elementary, middle and high school students.
-Students will develop knowledge about Hawaiian culture, knowledge related to plants, nutrition, the environment and agriculture.
-With this foundation, it is anticipated that students will be able to pursue degrees in a variety of areas, including environmental resources, education, nutrition and sustainability.
+This certificate is designed to offer students a comprehensive understanding of the Community Food Security movement through coursework, skill development, and insights into certified organic farm operations and produce marketing.
+The courses introduce students to the local, national, and international aspects of the Community Food Security movement.
+They also equip students with the skills needed for organic food cultivation, the preparation of farm produce for sale to restaurants and markets, and the creation and delivery of educational activities for elementary, middle, and high school students.
+Moreover, students will gain knowledge about Hawaiian culture, as well as insights related to plants, nutrition, the environment, and agriculture.
+With this strong foundation, it is anticipated that students will be well-prepared to pursue degrees in various fields, such as environmental resources, education, nutrition, and sustainability.
+Program Learning Outcomes

 - 1. Analyze from a sociological perspective the connections between current food production systems, the environment, and public health. - 2.
 Demonstrate the ability to grow and market organic produce. - 3.
-Explain how local organic farming contributes to the Food Security Movement locally, nationally and internationally.
+Explain how local organic farming contributes to the Food Security Movement locally, nationally, and internationally.

-The ASC is multi-disciplinary and includes courses from the Math/Science, Social Science, and Arts and Humanities Divisions.
+The ASC is multi-disciplinary and includes courses from the Math and Science, Social Science, Arts and Humanities, and Language Arts Divisions.
+To earn the certificate, a minimum of a C grade in each of the courses is required.

-Course Credits
+Required courses:

-ENG 100 Composition I 3
+ENG 100 Composition I (3)

-SOC 151 Sociology of Food 3
+SOC 151 Sociology of Food (3)

-AG 112 Introduction to Organic Agriculture 4
+AG 112 Introduction to Organic Agriculture (4)

-HWST 291 Contemporary Hawaiian Issues 3
+HWST 291 Contemporary Hawaiian Issues (3)

-HWST 107 Hawaii: Center of the Pacific 3
+HWST 107 Hawaii: Center of the Pacific (3)

-- Completed the following:
+lacktriangle

-- HWST107 Hawai'i: Center of the Pacific (3)

-- ENG100 Composition I (3)

-- AG112 Introduction to Organic Agriculture (4)

-- SOC151 Introduction to Sociology of Food (3)
+- HWST107 Hawai'i: Center of the Pacific (3) - o ENG100 Composition I (3) - o AG112 Introduction to Organic Agriculture (4) - SOC151 Introduction to Sociology of Food (3)

-- Completed the following: - HWST291 Contemporary Hawaiian Issues (3)
+HWST291 - Contemporary Hawaiian Issues (3)